 Y’all…it’s a castle…a full fledged Tuscan style castle smack dab in the middle of Napa Valley.
 And it’s beautiful.
 You can roam the grounds for free but to go inside you have to pay…there are several different options depending on which type of wine tasting or tour you prefer, but we just did the basic general admission ticket.
 We had access to two floors, sampled five wines, and the grounds.

 You do also have to buy a minor ticket for children, but it includes a grape juice tasting which my daughter thought was the coolest thing ever!!
-(Side note: they do not allow strollers inside the castle.)
 We weren’t the only ones with kids there either, so we didn’t feel out of place or anything.